LehuaRyon/coffee_tasting_journal/notes.md

         - we have return each attribute of an object to show it
         - ERB tag: <% %> interpolate ruby code but user not meant to see
         - ERB tag: <%= %> interpolate ruby code that user can see
+            - layout.erb:
+                - content that renders on every page throughout application
+                    - will yield to views
+                    - yield, run code till hits yield and run code for next function
+                - a search form, a footer, menu bar, logout button, images
+                - one location means less spelling errors and keeps code dry
+        - forms:
+            - action attribute: tells form where its going to post
+            - method attribute: type of request being made
     Controller:
         - middle man between model and view
             - view and model should never directly communicate